How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 Background in Finance and Research on Decision-Making

-Yeah, I mean, I think from the research point of view, um, that came very much later in my life.
+Laura: Yeah, I mean, I think from the research point of view, that came very much later in my life.
 So I had been working for a number of years.
-I was an engineer by training, um, and worked first for about a decade before I even got into the research side of things.
-I was getting my MBA, was doing some research with a professor, um, you know, didn't, didn't go right into research after that.
+I was an engineer by training, and worked first for about a decade before I even got into the research side.

-So, for example, you know, I saw when I was at the bank working in finance that a lot of times decisions were being made that were seemingly very quantitative and analytical in nature.
-So, for example, We're trying to do a merger and acquisitions deal.
+I saw when I was at the bank working in finance that a lot of times decisions were being made that were seemingly very quantitative and analytical in nature.
+So, for example, we're trying to do a merger and acquisitions deal.
 Should we acquire Company A or should we acquire Company B?

-How do we try to explain intuition and gut feel, how do we take those signals and perceptions and cues and understand them so that when outcomes may not go our way, that we're able to subtly influence them in a way that can give us that advantage or that edge.
-So those were the sort of things that I started studying early in my career, um, which led to the projects that I'm still doing now, um, and the ways in which my academic research, has informed the, the ways that I interact with companies and the outside world.
+How do we try to explain intuition and gut feel, how do we take those signals and perceptions and cues and understand them so that when outcomes may not go our way, that we're able to subtly influence them in a way that can give us that advantage?
+So those were the sort of things that I started studying early in my career, which led to the projects that I'm still doing now, and the ways in which my academic research, has informed the, the ways that I interact with companies and the outside world.

-Right, right.
-And I mean, even just the ways that others perceive us to if we, if we understand, um, those underlying perceptions that people have about us, that goes a lot further and helping us to interact with people in more effective ways.
+Laura: Right, right.
+And I mean, even just the ways that others perceive us to if we understand, those underlying perceptions that people have about us, that goes a lot further and helping us to interact with people in more effective ways.

 Personal Experience and Research on Accents